A PRACTICAL MAN'S PROOF OF GOD

-If we agree that there was a beginning to the cosmos and that time, space, energy/matter all had a start we are led to another question: what the cause of that beginning had to be.
-One of the earliest atheist documents was the Humanist Manifesto which simply claimed the “[creation] as self existing and not created.”
+If we agree that there was a beginning to the cosmos and that space, time, energy/matter all had a start we are led to another question.
+That would be what the cause of that beginning had to be.
+One of the earliest atheist documents was the Humanist Manifesto which simply claimed that the “[creation] as self existing and not created.”
 In recent years these items are said to have come from nothing by redefining what “nothing” is.
 These suggestions are faith approaches and are not based on evidence.
 They really do not answer the question.
 One also has to be conscious of the conservation laws of science which state that in any process all physical quantities (charge, mass, spin, baryon number, etc.) must be conserved.
-You cannot destroy or create the things about which we are talking without paying attention to the conservation laws, and if you agree there was a beginning and try to maintain it was uncaused, you have a contradiction with an established scientific law.
+You cannot destroy or create the things about which we are talking without paying attention to the conservation laws and if you agree there was a beginning and try to maintain it was uncaused you have a contradiction with an established scientific law.

 Hawking, Stephen.
 A Brief History of Time.
 New York: Bantam Books.
 1988.

 Hawking, Stephen, and Leonard Mlodinow.
 The Grand Design.
 New York: Bantam Books.
 2010.

 Krauss, Lawrence.
 Hiding in the Mirror: The Quest for Alternate Realities, from Plato to String Theory (by way of Alice in

 ....
 Wonderland, Einstein, and The Twilight Zone).
 New York: Penguin.
 2005.

 Sagan, Carl.
 Cosmos.
 New York: Random House, Inc. 1980.